 We also need to analyze your situation against a “means test”, which compares your income and expenses to the median income for your area.
 The means test and the state exemptions can be tricky, and I will help you through the whole process.
 The majority of people who file Chapter 7 bankruptcy keep all of their property, and are able to keep their house and car.
 But – you must stay current on your car or house payments.

 A Chapter 13 bankruptcy is a debt repayment plan where you repay a percentage (sometimes as low as 10% or less) of your unsecured debts over a period of 3-5 years.
 While you are on the repayment plan, you are completely protected from your creditors.
 Many people file their Chapter 13 bankruptcy in order to stop a foreclosure.

 When you do this, you then get 3-5 years to make up your back payments, or arrears.
 People who may not qualify for a Chapter 7 bankruptcy because of their higher income or assets can often also file a Chapter 13 bankruptcy.

 Once you’ve learned the basics of bankruptcy, we should talk.
-To get your FREE, no-obligation consultation, just complete the short form down below, or call me directly at (805) 244-5291.
+To get your FREE, no-obligation consultation, and to learn about my $0 Down Bankruptcy Program, just complete the short form down below, or call me directly at (805) 244-5291.